 A bow can be made by taking an elastic curved wood plank, and a string.
 The string should be tied to the end of the wood plank.
 Arrow can be made by getting a sharpened wood stick.
 Another material can be used in place of wood as well that doesn’t hurt kids.
-Kids can have small bows and small arrows made of plastic or other material that doesn’t hurt if a living organism is hit.
-A target can be set, and the kid will hit the target using bow and arrows.
-This will be fun for the kids.x
+Kids can have small bows and small arrows made of plastic or other material that doesn’t hurt if a living being is hit.
+A target can be set, and the kids may hit the target using bow and arrows.

 Spear is a stick which have pointed head.
 The head can be made of another material.
 So designing spear can be easy for kids.
 It can be made of any material.
 Plastic or paper can be used for the designing.
 Take a stick and attach an arrowhead made of other wood or plastic material to the head of the stick.
 For kids, it is suggested to use soft plastic instead of wood so that they don’t hurt themselves and others.
-The stick can be made from a soft plastic or paper.
-Then make arrowhead from another plastic or paper.
-There should be a hole comparable to the stick.
-Then place the arrowhead on the stick.
-This is a small spear that can be used by kids.
 Kids can throw the spears on trees, soil and other targets.

-Net was used to capture certain animals whether they are fish or terrestrial animals.
 Kids can make net by getting ropes or wires.
-These ropes/wires should be combined together so that air/water can flow through it.
-Kids can use the net in some water pond, river or pot to capture objects placed in the water.
+These ropes/wires should be tied together in such a way that air/water can flow through them.
+Kids can use the net in some water pond, river or a pot to capture objects placed in the water.
 They can capture certain other objects like chocolates, toffees so that they get a feel of how hunting felt in the Stone Age.

-Sharpened sticks were used by Stone Age people for defense, and attacking purposes.
+Sharpened sticks were used by the Stone Age people for defense, and attacking purposes.
 It can be made very easily just by sharpening a stick.
 Kids can use the sticks to hit soil.
 The sticks should be made of plastic or other soft material if kids have to use the sticks indoor.
-Take a stick and sharp its one end with knife or blade.
-You’ve made the simple sharpened stick.
-Another material can also be used instead of wood so that it doesn’t hurt kids.
+Take a stick and sharpen its one end with a knife or blade.
+You’ve made a simple sharpened stick.
+Some other material can also be used instead of wood so that it doesn’t hurt the kids.